mauricioortiz01/audit_and_control_hands_on/README.md

     1. For Actions, select all
     1. For reseources, select `All resources`
     1. Click on `Add additional Permissions`
-        1. For service choose `CloudWatch Logs`
+        1. For service choose `CloudWatch Logs` **It has to be CloudWatch Logs not just CloudWatch
         1. For Actions, select all
         1. For resources, select `All resources`